 Illiquid Investments and Restricted Securities.
-Illiquid investments are those that a Fund or Underlying ETF reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
-Each Fund and Underlying ETF may invest up to 15% of its net assets in illiquid investments.
-Because illiquid investments may not be readily marketable, a Fund or an Underlying ETF may not be able to dispose of them in a timely manner.
-As a result, a Fund or an Underlying ETF may be forced to hold illiquid investments while their prices depreciate.
-Depreciation in the price of illiquid investments held by a Fund or an Underlying ETF may cause its NAV to decline.
+Illiquid investments are those that a Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
+Each Fund may invest up to 15% of its net assets in illiquid investments.
+Because illiquid investments may not be readily marketable, a Fund may not be able to dispose of them in a timely manner.
+As a result, a Fund may be forced to hold illiquid investments while their prices depreciate.
+Depreciation in the price of illiquid investments held by a Fund may cause its NAV to decline.
 An investment that is determined to be liquid may subsequently revert to being illiquid if not enough buyer interest exists.

-The Funds and Underlying ETFs may also purchase Rule 144A securities sold to institutional investors without registration under the Securities Act of 1933, as amended (the "Securities Act"), and commercial paper issued in reliance upon the exemption in Section 4(a)(2) of the Securities Act, for which an institutional market has developed.
-Institutional investors depend on an efficient institutional market in which the unregistered security can be readily resold or on the issuer's ability to honor a demand for repayment of the unregistered security.
-Restricted securities ordinarily can be sold by a Fund or an Underlying ETF in secondary market transactions to certain qualified investors pursuant to rules established by the SEC, in privately negotiated transactions to a limited number of purchasers or in a public offering made pursuant to an effective registration statement under the Securities Act.
-Limitations on the resale of restricted securities may have an adverse effect on their marketability, which may prevent a Fund or an Underlying ETF from disposing of them promptly at reasonable prices.
-When registration is required, a Fund or an Underlying ETF may be obligated to pay all or part of the registration expenses and a considerable amount of time may elapse between the decision to sell and the sale date.
-If, during such period, adverse market conditions were to develop, a Fund or an Underlying ETF might obtain a less favorable price than the price which prevailed when it decided to sell.
+The Funds may also purchase Rule 144A securities sold to institutional investors without registration under the Securities Act of 1933, as amended (the "Securities Act"), and commercial paper issued in reliance upon the exemption in Section 4(a)(2) of the Securities Act, for which an institutional market has developed.
+Institutional investors depend on an efficient institutional market in which the unregistered security can be readily resold or on the issuer's ability to honor a demand for repayment of the unregistered securities ordinarily can be sold by a Fund in secondary market transactions to certain qualified investors pursuant to rules established by the SEC, in privately negotiated transactions to a limited number of purchasers or in a public offering made pursuant to an effective registration statement under the Securities Act.
+Limitations on the resale of restricted securities may have an adverse effect on their marketability, which may prevent a Fund from disposing of them promptly at reasonable prices.
+When registration is required, a Fund may be obligated to pay all or part of the registration expenses and a considerable amount of time may clapse between the decision to sell and the sale date.
+If, during such period, adverse market conditions were to develop, a Fund might obtain a less favorable price than the price which prevailed when it decided to sell.